Christopher K. Travis

 Mr. Travis is also a children’s activist and was co-founder, with a youth leader, of the Tour de YEH (Youth Ending Hunger).
 The Tour was a transcontinental bicycle ride began on the White House lawn in 1990 and was that designed to promote the end of hunger and homelessness.
 It was co-sponsored by World Runners and the Hunger Project.

-In that event, sixty-six teens from the U.S., Canada, India, Belize, Japan, Malaysia, Australia, Britain, Kenya, and team from the Soviet Union – before the Berlin Wall came down – rode across the nation and into the opening ceremonies of the Goodwill Games.
-The Tour had a media reach of several hundred million people and was covered by Pravda, USA Today and network television in several countries.
+In that event, sixty-six teens from the U.S., Canada, India, Belize, Japan, Malaysia, Australia, Britain, Kenya, and team from the Soviet Union – before the Berlin Wall came down – rode across the nation and into the

 Mr. Travis and his wife are also the founders of the Round Top Family Library, a full service public library that also serves the community of Round Top and the surrounding region as an academic enrichment resource.
 He is also the co-author of the Round Top Land Use and Architectural Controls Ordinance.
-Round Top, with a population of 77, is the smallest community in the State of Texas with a full-service public library and an architectural controls ordinance.
+Round Top, with a

 He was also the editor, publisher and writer of the regional quarterly, the Round Top Register from 1995 until June of 2008.
 The Register was called the “Prairie Home Companion of the Lone Star State” by the Arts at Large columnist of the New York Times.”
 His quirky tabloid was the third “newspaper” on the Internet in Texas, well ahead of the metropolitan dailies.
 It was the subject of an article in Editor and Publisher Magazine, and its website was named one of the Top Ten Media Websites in Texas by Texas Monthly.